MainulDip/iOS-study/SwiftLanguageTour/swift-basic-103-oop.md

 ### Property Wrappers (@propertyWrapper):
 A property wrapper adds a layer of separation between code that manages how a property is stored and the code that defines a property.
 It helps to write the management code once (when defining the wrapper), and then reuse that management code by applying it to multiple properties.
-It's somewhat like delegated properties in kotlin.
+It's somewhat like delegated properties in kotlin
 ```swift
 @propertyWrapper
 struct TwelveOrLess {